 Armor: This gives the Armor Value for each face of armor on the vehicle.
-The faces are HF (Hull Front), HS (Hull Side), HR (Hull Rear), TF (Turret Front), TS (Turret Side) and TR (Turret Rear).
+The faces are HF (Hull Front), HS (Hull Side), HR (Hull Rear), TF (Turret Front), and TR (Turret Rear).
 The roof armor for the hull is one-half the lowest armor rating of the hull faces, rounded down; the turret roof's armor is one-half the lowest face of turret armor, rounded down.
 Belly armor for a vehicle is one-half the lowest armor value of the hull, rounded down.
-However, the minimum AV for the hull roof and floor of an armored vehicle is 2, unless otherwise listed.
+The roof and belly of a vehicle may not have an armor value of less than 1.
 Certain vehicles have extra-heavy roof or belly armor, or designs which increase the effective armor value of the roof or belly; this will be noted in the vehicle description.
-Some vehicles are equipped with Remote Weapons Stations (RWS); these will not have increased turret roof armor, even if the vehicle description calls for increased roof armor protection.